crate/crate-clients-tools/docs/integrate/bi.md

+(bi)=
 (bi-tools)=
-(analyze)=
-# Analytics with CrateDB
+# Business Analytics and Intelligence with CrateDB

-This documentation section enumerates analytics applications and frameworks, which can be used for analyzing data in CrateDB.
+This documentation section lists business analytics applications and frameworks, which can be used together with CrateDB.

-## Business analytics with Microsoft Power BI
+## Microsoft Power BI

 ```{div}
 :style: "float: right"